Jammy2211/PyAutoLens/docs/overview/interferometry.rst

   :width: 400
   :alt: Alternative text

-To perform uv-plane modeling, **PyAutoLens** next Fourier transforms this image from real-sapce to the uv-plane.
-This operation uses a *Transformer* object, of which there are multiple available in **PyAutoLens**.
-This includes a direct Fourier transform which performs the exact Fourier transformw without approximation.
+To perform uv-plane modeling, **PyAutoLens** Fourier transforms the lensed image (computed via a ``Tracer``) from real-space to the uv-plane.
+This operation uses a ``Transformer`` object, of which there are multiple available in **PyAutoLens**.
+This includes a direct Fourier transform which performs the exact Fourier transform without approximation.

 .. code-block:: bash